Developer Docs

 npm install @decide-fyi/sdk

-Server-side call
+Server-side call (AI-assisted legacy mode)

 import { createDecideClient } from "@decide-fyi/sdk";